ipopop/eb-dev_OC_p5/README.md

   </a>
 </p>

-> Just an exercise from a Web Development student at OpenClassrooms.com

-> This is a Draft to test a first refactor of my E-commerce
-> project with an OOP
-> (Object Oriented Programming) approach

-### 🏠 "Live Website !" (the online version is not yet available)

 ### ✨ [Slides presentation](https://slides.com/ipopop/soutenance-p5/fullscreen)
+## A from scratch javascript-only MVP (Minimum Viable Product)

+Just an exercise from a Web Development student at OpenClassrooms.com.

+This is a draft to test a first refactor of my front e-commerce project with an OOP (Object Oriented Programming) approach

+> I'm new to the business, so please bear with me 🤓

+---
-## Mission
+## Mission (P5 - Orinoco)

 ```
 Realize an MVP / Front-end of an E-Commerce website